|

 is achieved by making the large 65-litre silencer of titanium and having it

-race car feature, found on very few road cars, is dry sump lubrication.
+second race car feature, found on very few road cars, is dry sump lubrication.
 Although

 more complex and costly than a conventional wet sump, it shaves vital inches